mciastek/sal/README.md

 $ yarn add sal.js
 ```

-Then load it with your favorite module loader or use as global, when no modules
+Load it with your favorite module loader or use as a global variable

 ```js
 // ES6 modules